A construction of slice knots via annulus twists: Introduction

-The simplest slice knot admitting an annulus presentation is $8_{20}$ in Rolfsen's table of knots.
-Let $K_n$ $(n \ge 0)$ be the knot obtained from $8_{20}$ (with an appropriate annulus presentation) by the $n$-fold annulus twist, which was studied in \cite{Om}.
-In the previous paper \cite{AT}, we proved that $K_1$ is a ribbon knot.
-The second result is the following.
+Let $\mathcal{K}_n$ $(n \ge 0)$ be the knot obtained from $8_{20}$ (with an appropriate annulus presentation) by the $n$-fold annulus twist.
+These are the simplest slice knots obtained by our method, and were studied by Omae \cite{Om} in a different viewpoint.
+We will prove that these slice knots are ribbon.
+To prove this, we introduce a sufficient condition for given slice knots to be ribbon.

+{\ref{lem:ribbon}} \begin{dummmmy} Let HD be a handle diagram of $B^4$.
+Suppose that HD is changed into the empty handle diagram of $B^4$ by handle slides, adding or canceling 1/2-handle pairs, and isotopies.
+Then the belt sphere of any 2-handle of $HD$ is a ribbon knot. \end{dummmmy}